Share on ThriftyFunCheck out these photos. Click at right to share your own photo in this guide.

 This is a picture of my great grandson in our yard this summer.
 He came with his brother for the day.
 They enjoy playing in the creek.
 He started watering my plants and then I guess he decided to cool the cows off.
-Well, maybe he is just trying to get them to leave. (haha)

 This is not my pet, but sweet nonetheless!
 This is a 2 month old calf.
 I took my kids to a local historic farm and this sweet baby cow was sleeping, despite all the children clamoring the fences to get a better look!

 We bred her from our cattle and I had an instant connection with the little girl so I bought her from my grandfather.

 It's not sexed yet, but due to being born the day before St Patrick's day, the kids plan on naming it either Clover or Patrick.
 This Charolais calf is just 20 minutes old, born at 4:11 PM on March 16, 2008.